 - Global reach with balanced portfolio of long-term partner relationships with clients

 - Leading technical services and smarter, more sustainable solutions

 - Track record on industry-leading projects

 Our culture, defined by our vision, values and behaviours, underpins our business modelFind out more

 In order to successfully deliver our strategy and create value for our stakeholders it is important to understand what matters to them.

-Understanding our stakeholders will only be achieved by building strong, constructive relationships and through regular engagement.
-We welcome the different perspectives our diverse stakeholders, who often represent competing interests, bring to our decision making at both executive and Board level.
+We build strong, constructive relationships through regular stakeholder engagement.
+We welcome the different perspectives of our diverse stakeholders, who often represent competing interests.
+Considering their insights and opinions enables robust and sustainable decision making at both executive and Board level.